 The letter shown is the first one Machen wrote using American YMCA letterhead.
 It is used courtesy of Sandy Finlayson, Director of Library Services, Westminster Theological Seminary, Philadelphia.

 In the book Letters from the Front, the American camp which Machen was assigned to, Camp de la Grande Voivre, is not only written “Voivre” but also “Voévre” (see pages 169, 172, 174, 285, and 345, in some cases located in footnotes).
 To add to the confusion there is another spelling, not used by Machen, “Voëvre” (note the change of accent).
 Machen translated the name as “mud camp,” but it seems the word “Voivre” may be an archaic form of the French verb for to live, “vivre.”
 Thus, instead of “mud camp” the meaning would be “camp of good living,” maybe “camp of the good life.”
 Both names would fit the context because in 1918 France experienced more than the usual amount of rain resulting in much mud, and soldiers might sarcastically call the encampment “camp of the good life” with the meaning, life was anything but good.
-So, if there is anyone who has facility with both French and English that can help the author of this site with his nominally-semi-literate reading of French and resolve this perplexing but supremely trivial dilemma, please go to my About page and send a clarifying email.
+So, if there is anyone who has facility with both French and English that can help the author of this site with his nominally-semi-literate reading of French and resolve this perplexing but supremely trivial dilemma, please contact me via the “Contact the Author” window to the right of this post to send a clarifying email.